ericspod/Eidolon/INSTALLATION.md

 ### Ubuntu 12.*

 The built-in version of Python with 12.* is not compatible anymore so a manual install isn't feasible.
-Follow the instructions below for installing Anaconda then install libopenjpeg2, openexr, and libcg by running the following:
+Follow the instructions below for installing Anaconda after installing the above packages.

-    sudo apt-get install libopenjpeg2 openexr libcg

-Otherwise use a package manager (ie. Synaptic).

 If you don't want to use Anaconda you'll have to compile new versions of Python 2.7.11, Numpy, SciPy, PyQt, etc. then recompile Eidolon.
 Not fun.

 ### Anaconda